flyingmachine/nanoc-blog/content/programming/datomic-for-five-year-olds.md

 ## First Righteous Pillar of Databasing: Information Model

-A database's information model is defined by its rules regarding the way entities and attributes relate to each other -- for lack of a better term, its schema system.
+A database's information model is defined by its rules regarding the way entities and attributes relate to each other &mdash; for lack of a better term, its schema system.

 Yea, the choice between a relational and schemaless database is